qrxnz/dotfiles/README.md

 sudo sys rebuild # or `r` as a shorthand
 ```

-  - Testing an ephemeral config:
+  - Testing an ephemeral config

 ```sh
 sudo sys test # or `t` as a shorthand
 ```

-  - Deploying to a server (in flake directory):
+  - Deploying to a server (in flake directory)

 ```sh
 sudo sys deploy HOSTNAME # or `d` as a shorthand